Chuckie Egg

 Chuckie Egg is a platform game released by A&F Software in 1983 initially for the ZX Spectrum, BBC Micro, and Dragon 32/64.
 It was ported to the Commodore 64, Acorn Electron, MSX, Tatung Einstein, Amstrad CPC, and Atari 8-bit computers.
 It was later updated for the Amiga, Atari ST, and IBM PC compatibles.

-The game was written by Nigel Alderton, then 16 or 17 years old.
+The game was written by Nigel Alderton, then 16 or 17 years old, inspired by arcade games including Space Panic.
 After a month or two of development, Nigel took a pre-release version of his Spectrum code to the two-year-old software company A&F, co-founded by Doug Anderson and Mike Fitzgerald (the "A" and "F", respectively).
 Doug took on the simultaneous development of the BBC Micro version, whilst Mike Webb, an A&F employee, completed the Dragon port.

 Levels are largely the same between versions, and all the 8-bit versions have been cited as classics.